wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/getting-started/create-the-siddhi-application.md

     @App:description("This application captures the room temperature and analyzes it, and presents the results as logs in the output console.")
     ```

-6. The details to be captures include the room ID, device ID, and the temperature.
+6. The details to be captured include the room ID, device ID, and the temperature.
 To specify this, define an input stream with attributes to capture each of these details.

     `define stream TempStream(roomNo string, deviceID long, temp double)`